brianbier/phase_0/week_1/reflections.md

 Creating a new repo is good for when you to start a project and need to keep your files securely on Github.
 Now other teammates may want to fork your project to try and improve your code.
 This is helpful because others are now collaborating which helps your project grow.
 You have the option to accept/reject any of their changes.
 I would recommend forking a repository because it’s the easiest way to contribute to someone else work.
 When you fork you create a copy of it for yourself and now you can do whatever you want without damaging the original repository.
 Below are the instructions in creating a new repo, forking a repo, and cloning.

-Instruction To: create new repo.
+**Instruction To: create new repo.**
+---

-Step 1: Keep Calm because this is super easy.
-If you rush through the steps you will struggle.
+**Step 1:** Keep Calm because this is super easy.
+If you rush through the **steps y**ou will struggle.

-Step 2: First make sure you have a Github account set up then go to your profile page.
+**Step 2:** First make sure you have a Github account set up then go to your profile page.

-Step 3: On your profile page click the tab that says Repositories.
+**Step 3:** On your profile page click the tab that says Repositories.

-Step 4: To the far right you will see a green button that says New.
+**Step 4:** To the far right you will see a green button that says New.
 Click that button.

-Step 5: Now you will be on the Create a new repository page and fill in the blanks.
+**Step 5:** Now you will be on the Create a new repository page and fill in the blanks.

 Create a Repository name base on the project name Create a small description about this project but it is not necessary, you will have time for that later